 Having a malleable brain doesn’t come naturally but with hard work, education, and constantly adapting to changes.

-The authors of the book “Limitless: Destroy Your Fears, Escape Your Comfort Zone, and Conquer Any Goal – Create The Life You Want” give extra attention to reality-altering.
-They believe it plays an important role in escaping from your comfort zone.
+The authors of the book Limitless give extra attention to reality-altering.
+They believe it plays an important role in exiting your comfort zone.

-A great number of people are not aware of their potential and live in a “mental prison.”
+Many people aren’t aware of their potential and live in a “mental prison.”
 Therefore, they choose to aim low due to their insecurities and fear of failure.
-Their low self-esteem makes them believe that if they leave their comfort zone and try something new, they are doomed to failure.
+Their low self-esteem makes them believe they’ll fail if they leave their comfort zone and try something new.

-If you don’t leave your comfort zone, you will fail and you cannot grow.
-It places you in a perpetual state of living below your potential.
+If you don’t leave your comfort zone, you will fail and you can’t grow.

 “Inspiration is a guest that doesn’t willingly visit the lazy.” – Tchaikovsky

-The only way to get better at something is to become aware of everything you’re doing wrong and to make an effort to improve yourself in the areas you’re weak in.
-I know, I don’t like it either.
+One of the surprising ways to improve work performance is to become aware of everything you’re doing wrong.
+The next step is to make an effort to improve yourself in the areas you’re weak in.
+We know, we don’t like it either.